 Within a normal African drumming session, certain outcomes are definite and connect to Shonna Beckworth’s statement.
 Firstly, the drumming will boost energy and receptivity of the pupils, as it will be a different experience within the same environment.
 Secondly, it sharpens listening and concentration skills and develops personal presence in a group.
 It is important for the children to work in a group as it teaches them how to share in responsibility and coexist.
 When you work as a team you show respect to others by accepting their input.
 The workshops require to children to for a sense of camaraderie as it is an important attribute to work in unison, to create their own uplifting composition, to meet the overall objective or creating something within a team.

 In the workshops, the instructor provides each child with an instrument relevant to the chosen theme.
 In an African drumming workshop, the Djembe drum is the instrument of choice.
-The Djembe has a great cultural heritage in Africa.
-Although similar to other drums used within different tribes on the African continent, it has minute but significant differences.
+The Djembe has a great cultural heritage in

 The Djembe is the drum of the Mandinka people, and its origins dates back to the great Mali Empire of the 12th century.
 Of all the African drums, the djembe has become extremely sought after in the Western world and is regarded as the most popular.